-- 1. Login tests:

-- a. can users login via their google account?

-- b.
-Can we receive user information from the google account omniauth?

-- c.
-Are users who don't have google accounts allowed to login?

-- 2. Groups tests:

-- a.
-Can multiple users join multiple groups?

-- b.
-Are all the groups for a user listed in order of creation?

-- c.
-Can users leave groups?

-- Chatroom tests:

-- a.
-Can users create a chatroom?

-- b.
-Can users invite groups to a chatroom?

-c.
-Can invites be sent via email?
+- 1. Login tests: - a.
+Can users login via their google account? - b.
+Can we receive user information from the google account omniauth? - c.
+Are users who don't have google accounts allowed to login? - Groups tests: - a.
+Can multiple users join multiple groups? - b.
+Are all the groups for a user listed in order of creation? - c.
+Can users delete groups? - d.
+Can users invite others to their groups? - 3.
+Chatroom tests: - a.
+Can users create a chatroom? - b.
+Can users invite groups to a chatroom? - c.
+Can invites be sent via email? - d.
+Can more than 6 users join a chatroom? - e.
+Can a user's message show up in the chat? - f.
+Does a user's correct profile picture show up in the chat? - g.
+Can a not logged in user get redirected to the login page and then get redirected back to the chatroom page after?